-In 2013, pope Benedict XVI stepped down as leader of the Catholic Church, an unexpected move that put his successor, Pope Francis, in his capacity.
+In 2013, Pope Benedict XVI stepped down as leader of the Catholic Church, an unexpected move that put his successor, Pope Francis, in his capacity.
 The event was considered a first since Gregory XII’s departure in 1415.
 The unusual resignation occurred as a result of declining health at his age, the pope indicated.

-At 85 years of age, Benedict was the fourth-oldest person to hold the office of pope.
+At 85 years of age, Benedict was the fourth-oldest person to hold the office of the pope.
 His final Angelus was delivered on February 24th, 2013, with an attendance rate of 35,000.

 24. Xi Jinping Ascends To Power In China (2013)

 Xi Jinping, born in Beijing, China, ascended to power as the President of the People’s Republic of China in March 2013.
 A Chinese nationalist, Xi has backed numerous ideals like internet censorship, boosting mass surveillance, and advocating socialist market economic reforms.
-In 2018, Xi sought the removal of term limits for the presidency, asserting indefinite rule of power in China.
+In 2018, Xi sought the removal of term limits for the presidency, asserting an indefinite rule of power in China.

-Among observations of many experts in politics, Xi is considered the most powerful Chinese leader since Chairman Mao Zedong, the country’s founding father.
+Among the observations of many experts in politics, Xi is considered the most powerful Chinese leader since Chairman Mao Zedong, the country’s founding father.
 And based on a 2018 report by Forbes, Xi is also the single most powerful and influential person in the world.
 Xi also tops the list on The Economist‘s selection of the world’s most powerful.

 23. Edward Snowden Leaks NSA Systems (2013)